Simple content strategies for contractors and building trades to build authority and get chosen first in your local market.

 - Short videos: Explaining your process, seasonal tips, or showing you on a job site.

 - Customer testimonials and 5-star reviews.
+If you can get a few video testimonials, even better!

 - Helpful information: “How often should I service my AC?” or “How can I tell if my roof needs replacement?”
+“Can I reuse my current decks framing?”

 They don’t care about fancy logos or viral dance videos.
 They want real, trustworthy proof.